oplxy/ThermoDetect/README.md

 Well, this has ended up pretty bad.
 The cameras can only find out hotter spots, but these spots may not be forehead, which means that users of the cameras cannot know if the warned guy is really having a fever or not.

 In this picture, you can see that the camera locked on both a person's head and another's arm.
-The latter is not what we are lokking for.
+The latter is not what we are looking for.

 ![19](https://user-images.githubusercontent.com/81124939/170424126-a1d35ab6-04ae-4bf8-b97c-2873b814e165.png)